-The mission of the Center for Career & Community Engagement is to enhance learning and facilitate the lifelong pursuit of passion, skill development, and professional achievement for students and alumni.
-The Center promotes the involvement of students, alumni, and community partners in meaningful activities that provide the opportunity for critical reflection to deepen the academic experience through interactive presentations, service and volunteerism, and quality career coaching.

-The Center for Career & Community Engagement offers several assessments which allow undergraduate and graduate students to explore their career interests and link these interests with a variety of academic offerings and career opportunities.
+The mission of the Career Center is to enhance learning and facilitate the lifelong pursuit of passion, skill development, and professional achievement for students and alumni.
+The Career Center provides comprehensive resources, programs, and quality career coaching to assist students and alumni in exploring career, experiential, and employment opportunities.
+The Career Center offers several assessments which allow undergraduate and graduate students to explore their career interests and link these interests with a variety of academic offerings and career opportunities.
 Both individual and group coaching methods are utilized during flexible day and evening hours.
-Each semester a number of workshops are conducted on self-assessment, career-decision making, the development of job search skills, effective resume writing, and educational planning strategies.
-The Center sponsors career expos, graduate school fairs, graduate preparation workshops, and many other events for students and alumni.
-Each semester we sponsor campus-wide service days in addition to regularly scheduled monthly and weekly service opportunities.
-One-off opportunities to introduce students to service experiences with diverse community partners are offered on a regular basis.
+Each semester a number of skillshops are conducted on self-assessment, careerdecision making, the development of job search skills, and effective resume writing.
+The Career Center sponsors career expos, graduate school fairs, graduate preparation skillshops, and many other events for students and alumni.

-The Center for Career & Community Engagement is proud to partner with Purple Briefcase to offer a powerful career prep and job search tool - Working Hawks powered by Purple Briefcase!
+The Career Center is proud to partner with Purple Briefcase to offer a powerful career prep and job search tool - Working Hawks powered by Purple Briefcase!
 The Working Hawks platform has an innovative look; powerful tools; and many ways for you to connect with employers, alumni and staff.
 Our system is powered by Purple Briefcase, a cutting edge career network used by many colleges and universities throughout the country.

-To access the Working Hawks platform simply click the link

-to Career Prep & Job Search on the Career & Community Engagement web site, click on Sign-In and this will open up Purple Briefcase's Sign-In Page.
+To access the Working Hawks platform simply click the link to Career Prep & Job Search on the Career Center web site, click on Sign-In and this will open up Purple Briefcase's Sign-In Page.
 For your first time entering, click on New Student.
 Select New York State and then Hilbert College from the pull down lists and enter your name/email and click Find Me.
 You will need to enter your Student ID number to verify your account.
 Once your account is verified your account profile information will display and you can create a password.
 If the system does not find you, you can still enter your information to create an account and password.

-Whether you are a first year student or about to graduate, Working Hawks powered by Purple Briefcase is an important source of information, career related events, and career exploration tools.
+Whether you are a first year student or about the graduate, Working Hawks powered by Purple Briefcase is an important source of information, career related events, and career exploration tools.
 Most importantly Working Hawks is the main mechanism that Hilbert College uses to post internships, job opportunities and other important career related info.
 We encourage all students to visit the platform and get familiar with the interface.